tristanschulze-eu/tristanschulze-eu/src/content/en/compositions/jadekaiserop82Sprecher.md

 ---
-title: Die Tiere des Jadekaisers Ein doppeltes Doppelkonzert für Doppelrohrblattinstrumente - Opus 82 (50'), Text v.
-Veronika Wolschlager u.
-Tristan Schulze
+title: The Animals of the Jade Emperor - A Double Concerto for Reed Instruments - Opus 82 (25') Text by Veronika Wolschlager and Tristan Schulze
-category: Orchester und Sprecher
+category: Orchestra and Narrator
 instrumentation:
-  - Sprecher
-  - Solo Ob/Engl.Hn
-  - Solo Fg/Kfg
-  - Streicher
+  - Sprecher, Solo Ob/Engl.Hn, Solo Fg/Kfg, Streicher
 links:
-  - name: Aufnahme
+  - name: Recording
     url: https://www.youtube.com/watch?v=DeINBjp-sTQ$0
 description: |
   Lorem ipsum dolor sit amed and so on